ampretia/fabric-programming-exploration/README.md

 ### Direction

+In prority order...

-- To provide a ledger API similar to the approach taken within the samples of state and statelist
+- 1 To provide a ledger API similar to the approach taken within the samples of state and statelist
-- To update the ability to provide the transient properties as arguments
+- 2 Document the the plug points and manner of custom serialization and validation
+- 3 Events and Transient Data - pull in feedback from field discussions
+- 4 Data Model - definition
-- To provide tooling to permit the object model definition to be converted into other formats and code
+- 5 To provide tooling to permit the object model definition to be converted into other formats and code